%HIDDEN_DESCR%

 Drive bars are convenient tools that let you quickly display the current folder of any drive your computer has access to:

 AB Commander offers three drive bars: the main drive bar that belongs to the main frame window, and two panel drive bars, one for each panel.
 The functionality of each drive bar is identical.
 You may find that using the panel drive bars is more convenient than the main drive bar, because you can activate a panel and change its folder to a different drive with just one mouse click.
-With the main drive bar, you have to fist activate the panel (if it's not active), before using the buttons on the drive bar.
+With the main drive bar, you have to first activate the panel (if it's not active), before using the buttons on the drive bar.

 Of course, you don't have to keep all three drive bars visible on the screen, you can hide those you don't use: